WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 *	Use a resistome prediction tool to identify the genetic determinants for antibiotic resistance from sequencing reads
 *	To show how short-read data can be assembled into a draft genome
-*	Order the draft genome against a reference sequence, and transfer annotation from the reference to the draft genome
+*	Order the draft genome against a reference sequence
+*	Annotate the reordered draft genome
 *	To show how, using comparative genomics, regions of difference that distinguish genomes can identified and analysed
-*	Compare assembled genomes generated from short-read sequence data only, long-read sequence data and combined sort- and long-read sequence data
+*	Identify the genetic basis of resistance and be able to explain the evolution of resistance in the isolates investigated

 <br>